Towards Interpretable Visual Decoding with Attention to Brain Representations: Reproducibility statement

 \section{Reproducibility statement}

 We have made every effort to ensure the reproducibility of our work.
 Details of the datasets used, including NSD core, NSD imagery and Deeprecon, are provided in Section \ref{exp_datasets}.
 The architecture of \textit{NeuroAdapter}, training objectives and evaluation setup are described in Section \ref{method_training_eval}.
 Our interpretability framework (\textit{IBBI}) is fully specified in Section \ref{method_ibbi}, including the mathematical definitions.
 We also provide results of ablation studies in appendices to verify the robustness of our results.
 For computational reproducibility, our models were trained on a university GPU cluster with 2 NVIDIA L40 GPUs.
 Each model was trained for 300 epochs with a batch size of 16, requiring approximately 25 hours of training time.
-Source code, along with instructions for reproducing all experiments will be released once the paper gets accepted.
+Source code, along with instructions for reproducing all experiments, is available at \url{https://github.com/kriegeskorte-lab/NeuroAdapter}.